 Facts from the catalog

 Let’s compare the new Tamron 28-200mm f2.8-5.6 Di III to the Sony FE 24-240mm f3.5-6.3 OSS (“Sony” for short) and the Nikon Z 24-200mm f4.0-6.3 VR (“Nikon”).
 As usual I’ve rated the features with a [+] (or [++]), when it’s better than average or even state of the art, a if it’s standard or just average, and [-] if there’s a disadvantage.

-Size (diameter x length): At 74 x 117mm (2.9 x 4.6in.) plus 28mm for the lens hood (which is 87mm in diameter) the new Tamron is a pretty small lens, even a bit slimmer than the Sony at 81 x 119mm (3.2 x 4.7in) + 36mm lens hood.
+Size (diameter x length): At 74 x 117mm (2.9 x 4.6in.) plus 28mm for the lens hood (which is 87mm in diameter) the new Tamron is a pretty small lens, even a bit slimmer than the Sony at 81 x 118mm (3.2 x 4.7in) + 36mm lens hood.
 The Nikon is 77 x 114mm (3.0 x 4.5in.) + 38mm lens hood.
 All three lenses have a double barrel design and extend when zoomed to the longest focal length: The Tamron to 201mm, the Sony to 221mm, the Nikon to 215mm (incl. lens hood). [+]

-Weight: 575g (20.3 oz.) without lens hood.
+Weight: 558g (19.7 oz.) plus 25g for the lens hood.
 Complementing the new zoom lens with Tamron’s 17-28mm f2.8 Di III to cover the very wide end makes for a lightweight combo of only 1kg (2.2 lb.) covering a 12x zoom range.
 The Sony is 744g (26.2 oz.) + 39g lens hood, the Nikon is 565g (19.9 oz.) + 22g lens hood.
 Btw.: The Tamron 28-75mm f2.8 Di III plus Tamron 70-180mm f2.8 Di III weigh 1.4kg (3.1lb.) together (incl. lens hoods) – a sizeable difference compared to the new super-zoom.
 But then you gain a constant f2.8 aperture. [+]

-Closest focus distance is 0.19m (0.6ft.) with a magnification of 1:3.1 and a working distance of only 4.5 cm (1.8in.) at 28mm focal length.
-At 200mm focal length maximum magnification is 1:3.8 which is still quite good and results in a much more usable working distance of around 0.66m (2.2ft.).
+Closest focus distance is 0.19m (0.6ft.) with a magnification of 1:3.0 and a working distance of only 5 cm (2in.) at 28mm focal length.
+At 200mm focal length maximum magnification is 1:3.5 which is still quite good and results in a much more usable working distance of around 0.57m (1.9ft.).
 The Sony and the Nikon achieve their maximum magnification at their longest focal length: it is 1:3.6 at 0.6m working distance for the Sony and 1:3.4 at 0.49m working distance for the Nikon.
 A magnification of 1:10 is achieved at the longest focal length at 2.07m (6.8ft.) distance for the Tamron, 2.39m (7.8ft.) for the Sony, 2.04m (6.7ft.) for the Nikon. [+]

 Filter-thread: The Tamron 28-200mm f2.8-5.6 Di III shares the same 67mm filter-thread with the 17-28mm f2.8 Di III, 28-75mm f2.8 Di III, and 70-180mm f2.8 Di III which is very convenient – and saves costs.
 The Nikon also needs 67mm filters, the Sony takes 72mm filters. [+]

 Auto focus: Yes, with built-in stepping motor drive.
 Manual-focus override is by simply turning the dedicated focus ring.
-The focus ring probably has a variable gearing (like Tamron’s other f2.8 zooms for E-mount) which allows for very precise manual focus when turned slowly but cannot be switched to linear gearing.
+The focus ring has a variable gearing (like Tamron’s other f2.8 zooms for E-mount) which allows for very precise manual focus when turned slowly but cannot be switched to linear gearing.
 Which makes smooth focus pulling for videographers almost impossible. [+]

 The lens comes without a pouch but the lens hood is included and is reversible for transport.
 Same for the Sony.